The story of the fateful Sea Story voyage into the Red Sea

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-But for the 31 tourists onboard the luxury Sea Story yacht, the dream excursion turned into a nightmare when the vessel was reportedly struck by high waves on Monday and sank in less than seven minutes.
+But for the 31 tourists on the luxury Sea Story yacht, the dream excursion turned into a nightmare when the vessel was reportedly struck by high waves on Monday, sinking in less than seven minutes.

-In total, 44 people were on the 34-metre boat when the distress signals were sent not far from the town of Marsa Alam - of those, just 33 people have so far been rescued.
+In total, 44 people, including staff, were on the 44-metre boat when the distress signal was sent not far from the Egyptian town of Marsa Alam - of those, just 33 people have so far been rescued.

 They include Britons Colin Sharratt and Sally Jones, keen sailors, according to The Times.

-However, Egyptian authorities searching the sunken ship have so far found four dead bodies.
-Seven people are still reported missing.
+However, Egyptian authorities searching the sunken ship have also found four dead bodies.
+Seven people are still reported missing, including British couple Jenny Cawson, 36, and her husband Tariq Sinada, 49.

+Ms Cawson’s family told the BBC on Saturday they are continuing to receive daily updates from the Foreign Office – but voiced their frustration as there is “still no news”.

 For those rescued, their stories of survival are now emerging with some said to have spent 30 hours trapped in air pockets inside the yacht before being dramatically saved.